browserengineering/book/book/scheduling.md

                 self.condition.wait()
             self.condition.release()
 ```

+It's important to call `condition.wait` at the end of the `run` loop if
+there is nothing left to do.
+Otherwise that thread will tend to use up a lot of
+the CPU, plus constantly be acquiring and releasing `condition`.
+This busywork
+not only slows down the computer, but also causes the callbacks from the
+`Timer` to happen at erratic times, because the two threads are competing for
+the lock.[^try-it]

+[^try-it]: Try removing this code and observe.
+The timers will become quite
+erratic.

 The `Browser` should no longer call any methods on the `Tab`.
 Instead,
 to handle events, it should schedule tasks on the main thread.
 For